Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 ### Acknowledge the Snowflake Third Party Terms

-In order to use the packages provided by Anaconda inside Snowflake, you must acknowledge the Snowflake Third Party Terms.
+To use the packages provided by Anaconda inside Snowflake, you must acknowledge the Snowflake Third Party Terms.

 * Select Admin » Billing & Terms.
 * In the Anaconda section, select Enable.